 Are you an organization serving your community by providing healthy meals, protective equipment, mental health counseling, or education to the community about healthy practice?
 During this unique time of our lives in the Global Pandemic, we have seen many organizations providing much-needed services to help communities in distress.
 Programs like these are not new and may have increased demand.
 This kind of support will continue for quite some time, and maybe more humanitarian programs will begin as we learn the consequences.

-To learn, we need to measure.
+To learn, we need to better outcome evaluation.

 How to define key metrics to understand the positive and negative impact of your program in the communities?
 How to define your impact metrics leveraging the existing standards?
 In this blog, we will look at five aspects of determining your success metrics.